FAA lifts ban on Boeing 737 Max after deadly crashes in 2018 and 2019 grounded the jet

 “Our family is broken,” Ryan said.

-Michael Stumo, whose daughter Samya also died in the Ethiopian crash, said short of much more comprehensive technical disclosures by the FAA and agency requirements for additional safety measures, the Max cannot be trusted.
+Michael Stumo, whose daughter Samya died in the Ethiopian crash, said short of much more comprehensive technical disclosures by the FAA and agency requirements for additional safety measures, the Max cannot be trusted.

 “This plane should be avoided by the flying public,” he said.

-Crash investigators said an automated feature on the Max, known as the Maneuvering Characteristics Augmentation System, or MCAS, repeatedly forced the noses of the planes down, overwhelming pilots and leading to the crashes.
+Crash investigators said an automated feature on the Max, known as the Maneuvering Characteristics Augmentation System (MCAS) repeatedly forced the noses of the planes down, overwhelming pilots and leading to the crashes.

-The FAA order released Wednesday sets requirements Boeing and airlines must follow before the planes can fly again.
+The FAA order released Wednesday sets requirements that Boeing and airlines must follow before the planes can fly again.
 The order reflects months of back-and-forth between the manufacturer and the agency and the required fixes they have already agreed to.

 The airworthiness directive formally requires the overhaul of MCAS already developed by Boeing, as well as other improvements to the flight control system.
 The updated software makes MCAS less powerful, so a pilot can more easily regain control of the plane, Boeing said.
 The plane also now compares input from two external sensors rather than one.
 Investigators determined that faulty data being fed to a sole sensor caused MCAS to repeatedly engage before the crashes.

-The FAA’s recertification of the aircraft comes as attention has largely shifted away the Max’s troubles and to the industry’s struggles to survive its worst economic crisis since the Sept.
-11, 2001 terrorist attacks.
+The FAA’s recertification of the aircraft comes as attention has largely shifted away from the Max’s troubles and to the industry’s struggles to survive its worst economic crisis since the terrorist attacks of Sept.
+11, 2001.

 “The pandemic has completely obscured so much of the news and drama around the Max that was being discussed last year,” said Henry Harteveldt, president of Atmosphere Research Group, a San Francisco-based aviation industry research company.